Notice: This page requires JavaScript to function properly.

 package com.example; public class Main { public static void main(String[] args) { System.out.println("Message for you"); } }

-Here's an example of how any custom text will be displayed:
+Here’s an example of printing custom text:

 copy